 - Copies of the Promotion and Tenure Criteria for Penn State College of Medicine and the Department.

 - External Letters of Reference.
-Reference letters that were collected during the recruitment process are acceptable for use, per University guidelines.
-However, the majority of letters must address the candidate’s qualifications for tenure.
+Letters that address the candidate’s qualifications for tenure that were written for the search process may be used in lieu of external letters solicited by the department; all should address the candidate’s qualifications for tenure.
+External letters must be written by letter writers who are external to Penn State.
 A minimum of four letters is required.
 Department Chairs are strongly encouraged to ensure that letters are from external experts who are independent of the candidate.
 When reference letters were not solicited by the Department during the recruitment process, or the department wishes to obtain additional letters, the names and contact information for external reviewers must be submitted to the Office of Faculty Affairs for solicitation of letters.
 Reviewers will be asked to evaluate the candidate for award of tenure.
 The letters will be provided to the Department upon receipt in the Dean’s Office.
 This step may take up to three to four weeks, so please plan accordingly.

 - Evidence of Teaching Scholarship.
 This section must include a two- to three-page narrative (written about the candidate) describing the candidate’s past teaching activities and providing evidence of teaching effectiveness.
 Evidence of effectiveness may include summaries of student evaluations, peer evaluations, and information about teaching awards received.
 The narrative could begin with a paragraph explaining the types of teaching the candidate has done (e.g., classroom teaching of medical students or graduate students, preceptorships of medical students, training residents, supervision of graduate students or fellows, invited lectures, mentoring junior faculty, continuing medical education courses) and the most recent teaching relevant to the new position at Penn State.
 Department Chairs are strongly encouraged to seek comments about teaching effectiveness in the external letters obtained as part of the recruitment process.
 See AC-23 Administrative Guidelines, Appendix I, for more information.